iotaledger/iota-wiki/content/tutorials/single-page-tutorials/setup_iota-js_ for_development.md

 ```

-If you run it, it will get your mnemonic from the `.env`file, create a seed from it and generate a new address.
-Just run the following command and you will see your testnet shimmer address in your console!
+If you run it, it will:

+1. Get your mnemonic from the `.env`file.
+2. Create a seed from it.
+3. Generate a new address.

+Just run the following command, and you will see your testnet shimmer address in your console!

 ```bash
 node create-address.js
 ```

-## Request tokens via faucet website
+## Request Tokens via the Faucet Website

-Now you can go to the [Shimmer Testnet Faucet Website](https://faucet.testnet.shimmer.network/), paste in your newly created address and request funds.
+Now, you can go to the [Shimmer Testnet Faucet Website](https://faucet.testnet.shimmer.network/), paste your newly created address, and request funds.

 :::note